 A Journal Like No Other

-As an innovative translation journal, Critic publishes quality works with a multidisciplinary perspective in order to boost research in translation and associated fields.
+As an innovative translation journal, Critic publishes works with a multidisciplinary perspective in order to boost research in translation and related fields.

 Our journal primarily accepts articles in English and French, but we expect to publish innovative research papers in more European & Oriental languages.

 We do not discrimate on profiles and accept contributions from seasoned scholars and young researchers alike.
-Only quality matters to us (and, of course, to our readers).
+Only quality matters to us and our readers.

 About Our Translation Journal